kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 information to express the idea and why it was not acceptable.
 -->

+### use pod generateName
 Use `pod.generateName` to distinguish new/old pods that belong to the revisions of the same workload in scheduler plugin.
 It's decided not to support because of the following reason: scheduler needs to ensure universal and scheduler plugin shouldn't have special treatment for any labels/fields.

+### remove MatchLabelKeys implementation from the scheduler plugin
+Remove this implementation related to `MatchLabelKeys` from the scheduler plugin and only kube-apiserver handles `MatchLabelKeys` and updates `LabelSelector`.

+However, this idea is rejected because:
+- This approach prevents the achievement of the Cluster-level default constraints by `matchLabelKeys: ["pod-template-hash"]`.([#129198](https://github.com/kubernetes/kubernetes/issues/129198)) because kube-apiserver can't be aware of the kube-scheduler configuration.
+- The current implementation of the scheduler plugin is simple, and the risk of increased maintenance overhead is low.

 ## Infrastructure Needed (Optional)